jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 }
 ```

 The `State` trait has `request_review`, `approve`, and `content` methods.
-State has a default implementation of `content`, so not all the implementors have to reimplement it, but the others will need to be implemented by each `State` individually.
+State has a default implementation of `content`, so not all the implementors have to reimplement it, but the other methods will need to be implemented by each `State` individually.
 The `request_review` and `approve` methods on `State` take a `self: Box<Self>` as their first parameter.
 This means this method will only be available on a `Box<T>` holding the type.
 This also takes ownership of the `Box`, effectively invalidating the previous state.

 `Post` has some state and some content, both of which are private.
 We could have made `content` public, but we want to make the content of a `Post` hidden until the post is in the published state, so we created a `content` getter method which delegates to the current state.

 Post's constructor creates a new `Draft` state, since this is the state we want to start out in.
-Since the `state` field is private, can't create a Post in any other state.
+Since the `state` field is private, we can't create a Post in any other state.
 Post's state is an optional trait object of type `Option<Box<dyn State>>`.
 We'll talk about why it's an `Option` in just a second.

 The `add_text` method takes a mutable reference to self, since it modifies the content of the post.
 Notice it doesn't interact with the state at all, because no matter what state a post is in, we want to be able to add text.
 All the other methods on `Post` delegate to the current state.
 The `request_review` and `approve` methods look very similar - they call into the current state to get the new state, and set self.state.
 But... they're also a little wordy: